Sweeistaken/CodenameIRCat/README.md

   -  [ ] Link `PRIVMSG *serv` and `*s` to `*serv`
 - [ ] Add IRCv3 features.
   -  Will research later.

+I am going to fully read [RFC 1459](https://datatracker.ietf.org/doc/html/rfc1459) soon and add each part to the TODO.